aburnley88/ISTA220/homework/chomeworkchp08.md

 1. What is the difference between deep copy and shallow copy?

 A deep copy is when an object is copied with all of its contents.
-A shallow copy is when only the referencees are copied.
+A shallow copy is when only the references are copied.

 2. What is the value of a reference after you declare and initialize it?

+A named memory location on the heap.

 3. How do you declare a value type?

 Most primitive data types are value types like int, float, double, and char.
+You declare the type, the name, and the value.

 4. How do you declare a reference type?

-All objects are reference types and strings are as well.
+Use new keyword to create an instance of the object.

 5. Does C# allow you to assign NULL to a value type?